dortania/OpenCore-Install-Guide/ktext.md

 To enable AirportItlwm support with OpenCore, you'll need to either:

 * Enable `Misc -> Security -> SecureBootModel` by either setting it as `Default` or some other valid value
-  * This is discussed both later on in this guide and in the post-install guide: [Apple Secure Boot](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html)
+  * This is discussed both later on in this guide and in the post-install guide: [Apple Secure Boot](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html).
-* If you cannot enable SecureBootModel, you can still force inject IO80211Family(**Highly discouraged**)
+* If you cannot enable SecureBootModel, you can still force inject IO80211Family (**Highly discouraged**)
-  * Set the following under `Kernel -> Force` in your config.plist(discussed later in this guide):
+  * Set the following under `Kernel -> Force` in your config.plist (discussed later in this guide):

 ![](./images/ktext-md/force-io80211.png)